 production during operations

 Originally developed by Midwest Wind Energy, Blue Ridge Wind Farm was acquired by Geronimo in early 2013.
-Slated for construction in 2018, the project possesses a worldclass wind resource that is very competitive in the Illinois MISO energy market.
+The project possesses a world-class wind resource that is very competitive in the Illinois MISO energy market.
 When built, Blue Ridge Wind Farm will be visible from the University of Illinois campus, located barely 10 miles south and east of the project site.

 PIATT, MCLEAN & CHAMPAIGN COUNTIES, IL